ccarvalho-eng/helix/docs/architecture.md

 ## Conflict Resolution Strategy

-- **No validation**: All changes are accepted and broadcasted immediately
+- **Input validation**: Flow IDs are validated and normalized (trimmed) before processing
+- **Error handling**: Invalid inputs return appropriate error responses rather than crashing
-- **Last-Write-Wins**: Concurrent changes overwrite each other
+- **Last-Write-Wins**: Concurrent changes overwrite each other (no operational transforms)
 - **No queuing**: Disconnected events are lost (not queued for later)
 - **No state sync**: Reconnected clients don't get missed changes
 - **Session-based**: Only active sessions (with connected clients) receive broadcasts